barriehadfield/reactrb-showcase/README.md

 Now run `webpack` to update our bundles, and restart your server.
 Now our button is properly styled you should be rewarded with a nice Bootstrap styled green Success Button.

 Now that everything is loaded, lets update our component to use a few more of the Bootstrap components.
-Update our Show component so that it looks like this:
+Update your Show component so that it looks like this:

 ```ruby
 module Components